lfzhu-phys/Melting/README.md

 # FAQ
 ## How to run in parallel?
-I single melting point calculation takes 50-100 CPU hours, so it makes a lot of sense to run the code in parallel.
+A single melting point calculation takes 50-100 CPU hours, so it makes a lot of sense to run the code in parallel.
 While the protocol itself is written in a serial way, the individual Lammps calculation can be executed in parallel.
 To enable parallel execution inset the option:
 ```
 "cpu_cores": 8,
 ```